 Born in Vancouver and raised in Ottawa, Joe is fully bilingual in French and English.
 After graduating high school at Lycée Claudel in Ottawa, Joe returned to Vancouver to pursue a history degree at the University of British Columbia.

-Joe’s love of underground music and outsider art encouraged him to focus on the history of American counterculture.
+Joe’s love of underground music and outsider art inspired him to focus on the history of American counterculture.
 His love of food also drew him to culinary history.
 Joe’s research and writing skills landed him on the Dean’s list at UBC.
 He received generous grants from the History department to travel to New Orleans, Tuscaloosa, and Chicago where he researched African American foodways.

 His curiosity and love of adventure then led him to travel the world, in search of unfamiliar tastes, sounds, and sights.